tilt-dev/tilt.build/docs/tiltfile_concepts.md

 You can combine multiple optional arguments.

+## Workloads

+A workload is roughly a Kubernetes object that has a container.
+This means it's running an image and might produce logs and have some kind of status.

 ## Resources
 Tilt's UI makes it easier to find errors by grouping related status and output.
 E.g., when you edit a file, you want to know what error it caused, whether it's an error at build-time, deploy-time, or run-time.
 Tilt calls these groupings "Resources".
 Each Resource has a line in the UI that can be expanded and investigated.

 Tilt generates these groups after executing your `Tiltfile`.
-It does this by scanning all loaded yaml for any k8s objects that it considers a "workload" (i.e., it defines a Container, or is a CRD with an image\_json\_path).
-Each of these objects becomes a resource.
+It does this by scanning all loaded yaml for any k8s objects that it considers a workload.
+Each of these workloads becomes a Tilt resource.

 You can configure a resource with a call to [`k8s_resource`](api.html#api.k8s_resource).
 Today there are two relevant configuration arguments: `new_name` and `port_forwards`.